JimmehG/atom-dominions/README.md

 Anyway, this opens the door to edit Dominions 5 mod data files in Atom, with all the advantages that a modern text editor has: syntax highlighting, code folding (indentation based), text completion, etc.

+From version 0.2 onwards there is also a snippets file.
+The snippets available are for commands like #selectspell and #newspell; a simple mnemonic is to write the command name, without # and any vowels and hit tab.

 ## Some Issues.

 The syntax highlighting was tested not only on my mods, but also on the latest versions of Worthy Heroes and Red Rob's Extra Pretenders, and all the provably false negatives expunged.
-Which reminds me, those two mods have a few bugs.
-Needless to say, with a grammar file this large, there are bound to be some bugs.
 Furthermore, most of the new mod commands for Dominions 5 are still not in.

 ## Future Plans.